yotiosoft/dptran/README.md

 ### Subcommands

+- `usage`    : Show character usage
 - `list`     : Show list of supported languages (-s for source languages, -t for target languages)
+- `glossary` : Manage glossaries (create, delete, list, add/remove word pairs)
 - `config`   : General settings such as default target language and editor command
 - `api`      : API settings such as API keys and endpoint URLs
 - `cache`    : Cache settings such as enabling/disabling cache, setting max entries, and clearing cache
 - `help`     : Print this message or the help of the given subcommand(s)

 ### Configuration
 Change default target language: